-Commercial quantities of Soliris are manufactured by us at our Rhode Island manufacturing facility and by Lonza.
+Commercial quantities of Soliris are manufactured by us at Alexion's Rhode Island Manufacturing Facility (ARIMF) and by Lonza.
 Manufacturing processes must comply with applicable regulations and manufacturing practices, as well as our own quality standards.
 In particular, the manufacture of Soliris is heavily regulated by governmental authorities around the world, including the FDA, EMA and MHLW.
 If we or our third-party suppliers fail to comply fully with such regulations then there could be a government-enforced shutdown of production facilities or production lines, which in turn could lead to product shortages.